-We took delivery of the trees earlier this month and will now plant them at the following sites: Westgate Fields, Louth (pictured); Belchford; Mawson Gardens*, Wainfleet All Saints; Grainthorpe; North Somercotes; Tower View*, Horsington; Wainfleet St Mary; South Willingham; The Gatherums, Louth and Cromwell Place*, Tattershall (*denotes sites owned by Platform Housing).
-The orchards will range between 5 and 20 trees.
+The new orchards are located at: Westgate Fields, Louth; Belchford; Mawson Gardens, Wainfleet All Saints; Grainthorpe; North Somercotes; Tower View, Horsington; Wainfleet St Mary; South Willingham; The Gatherums, Louth and Cromwell Place, Tattershall